FAQ’S

 What experience do I need to ride on the continent?

 In your interest you should be a competent rider.
-We always give a pre-tour briefing which includes advice and particular road signs etc. We grade the general pace of each trip which is either leisurely, moderate or brisk.
+We always give a pre-tour briefing which includes advice and highlights particular road signs etc. We grade the general pace of each trip which is either leisurely, moderate or brisk.
 Don’t worry, you will enjoy yourself.

 Do you hire motorcycles?